mhdr-hami/Problem-Solving/README.md

   - In this operation, we check if a specific bit is set or not without touching any one of the bits.
 For instance, if `n=10[1]101`, and we want to check if the fourth LSB (Least-Significant-Bit) is set or not.
 To do that, we start with a single bit `1`, we shift it to the location we want to check, and then we perform a bitwise AND.
 That specific bit is set, if `n'` is `1`. <br> <p style="text_align:center"><img src="./Figures/FIGURE15_4.jpeg" alt="Missing Number Figure" style="height: 150px; width:380px;"/></p> <br>

 Now, let's get back to this problem.
 We want to generate a binary number `reverse` that is the reverse bits of a given binary number `n`.
 To do that, we create a 32 bits binary variable `mask` that only its MSB (Most-Significant-Bit) is set.
 Following that, we check if the LSB of `n` is set.
 If it is, we should set the MSB of the `reverse` too and we can do that by performing a bitwise OR.
 Then we shift both `mask` and `n` one to the right to check the next LSB in `n`.

+##

+### 16. LeetCode: Climbing Stairs [[Link]](https://leetcode.com/problems/climbing-stairs/ "LeetCode Submission Link") <a name="climbingstairs"></a>

+#### Description

+You are climbing a staircase.
+It takes `n` steps to reach the top. <br>
+Each time you can either climb `1` or `2` steps.
+In how many distinct ways can you climb to the top?

+Example 1: <br>
+Input: `n = 2` <br>
+Output: `2` <br>
+Explanation: There are two ways to climb to the top. <br>
+1. 1 step + 1 step <br>
+2. 2 steps <br>
+Example 2: <br>
+Input: `n = 3` <br>
+Output: `3` <br>
+Explanation: There are three ways to climb to the top. <br>
+1. 1 step + 1 step + 1 step <br>
+2. 1 step + 2 steps <br>
+3. 2 steps + 1 step <br>

+Constraints: <br>
+1 $\le$ `n` $\le$ 45 <br>

+####

+#### Editorial

+The first step is to recognize it is a DP problem.
+How?
+Read the Dynamic Programming post [[Link]](https://github.com/mhdr-hami/Problem-Solving/blob/main/DynamicProgramming.md "Dynamic Programming post Link") .
+In general, dynamic programming is applicable when tackling problems that involve determining the number of ways to accomplish a task, finding the maximum or minimum quantity of something, or situations where breaking down a problem's outcome into results from its prior steps is feasible.
+Similarly, problems that can be decomposed into smaller, more manageable subproblems are also indicative of dynamic programming as a potential solution strategy.

+Next, we must try to break the problem to find the DP secret.
+The process of breaking a problem starts with considering the answer to the problem.
+Of course, we don't know its value, but we can think about how it can be generated.
+The question is how we can break the process of finding the answer into smaller or simpler steps that we can solve, memorize, and use to get the final answer.
+One easy way of doing this, is to consider the last actions we could take, to reach the final step of the solution.
+Following from now, we'll cal this the "last actions" trick.

+The question is how many distinct ways there are to reach the top step.
+Let's utilize the "last actions" trick we just mentioned.
+In any distinct way of reaching the top step, your last action must be either `take 1 step` or `take 2 steps`.
+Additionally, these actions do not affect the number of ways we could reach the previous steps.
+Therefore, we can remember the answer for previous steps and use the last two steps to find the answer.
+And here is our DP secret:
+`dp[i] = dp[i-1] + dp[i-2]`